SidRichardsQuantum/Variational_Quantum_Eigensolver/THEORY.md

 Each mapping transforms the Hamiltonian into a different structure of Pauli operators, which affects convergence, gradient norms, and optimization stability in VQE.

-(The same ansätz and optimizers is applied across all mappings to isolate the impact of encoding alone.)
+(The same ansatz and optimizers are applied across all mappings to isolate the impact of encoding alone.)

 ---